 Colorado Divorce: Basics and Overview

 This is a quick and easy guide to the basics of the uncontested divorce process in Colorado.
-For more details about these and other topics related to divorce in the state, see the FAQ on our main 3StepDivorce™ page for Colorado.

 - Colorado’s residency requirement for divorce: In order to get a divorce in Colorado, you or your spouse must have had your main, permanent home in the state for at least 91 days just before you file your initial divorce papers.
 (Colo.
 Rev. Stat. § 14-10-106(1)(a)(i) (2022).)